 Additionally, the occasional 5-minute skill session before the MetCon isn’t getting you closer to Double Unders or Muscle Ups, and the weekly 15-minute strength session doesn’t lend itself well to PR’ing major lifts.
 You need to dedicate time outside the WOD to learn the skills and acquire the gains you’re looking for.

-1) Your Actions Don’t Map to Your Ambitions
+1) Your Actions Don’t Reflect Your Ambitions

 If there’s a movement in the WOD that we haven’t learned yet, we scale down.